JennEYoon/learn-mldl/dlai/tasks.md

      - applications v 2a, step-by-step v2a.
      Looks like I tried both last year Fall.
      Gets more interesting with CNN.
 Meat of Deep Learning classes.
      one, two,  three,
      Take the tests on DeepLearning.ai after this class.
      Apply to Amazon Demand Forecaster job.
-Use it to psych myself to sharpen my AI skills.
+Use it to psych myself to sharpen my skills.

   * setup Ubuntu conda env for dlai, run notebook on CPU.
      - Manually upload to this repo, learn-mldl.